wazuh/wazuh-documentation/source/azure/installation.rst

 Microsoft Azure
 ^^^^^^^^^^^^^^^

 The `Microsoft Azure <https://azure.microsoft.com/en-us/>`_ infrastructure is mandatory.
-To have access to the infrastructure it will be necessary to have the authentication corresponding to the modules we want to use to obtain the logs.
+To have access to the infrastructure it will be necessary to have the credentials corresponding to the modules we want to use to obtain the logs.

 Wazuh 3.7
 ^^^^^^^^^